To celebrate submitting my first PhD application yesterday, I thought I’d share with you my first writing assignment from my master’s programme.

 By Frances VC Ryan, University of Stirling

-I first became conscience of my cyborg nature at the age of nine.
+I first became conscious of my cyborg nature at the age of nine.
 It was 1983 and I was given my first digital watch: A Casio with a built-in calculator, alarm, and address book.
 After that, I had to have the latest gadgets and I needed to be an early adopter of new technologies.
-Throughout the 1980s and 90s, owning these technologies put me in a social group outside of the mainstream, but I felt connected to others who were like me—others who dreamt of the day when technology became the mainstay of society.
+Throughout the 1980s and 90s, owning these technologies put me in a social group outside of the mainstream, but I felt connected to others who were like me – others who dreamt of the day when technology became the mainstay of society.
 Over the past 15 years, however, the rest of my social circle began to embrace technology.
 Owning a personal computer has gone from being a subculture hobby to being a near-necessity for social survival in the western world.
-The change in electronics ownership—from personal computers to mobile phones—has drastically changed the way we communicate with each other.
+The change in electronics ownership – from personal computers to mobile phones – has drastically changed the way we communicate with each other.

 Cyborgs have also used these communications technologies to communicate with like-minded groups who may not otherwise be reachable.
-Groups of virtual networks—people who have never met in person—have become a normal part of some societies, aided by communications technologies.
-These technologies have allowed people to connect with each other about shared hobbies and belief systems, to share information on topics of passion, and even to create romantic connections.
-However, it is not just human interactions within these social networks—communications technologies allow users to interact with other websites and external applications, integrating users’ lives into one cyborg-enabled interface.
+Groups of virtual networks – people who have never met in person – have become a normal part of some societies, aided by communications technologies.
+These technologies have allowed people to connect about shared hobbies and belief systems, to share information on topics of passion, and even to create romantic connections.
+However, it is not just human interactions within these social networks – communications technologies allow users to interact with other websites and external applications, integrating users’ lives into one cyborg-enabled interface.
 Facebook estimates that its users install applications more than 20 million times a day and that there are more than seven million applications and websites integrated with the site.
-News organisations such as The Guardian and The Telegraph have integrated their information within the social networking site to make it easier for cyborgs to find and share information with their networks, and other organisation have begun to use the tool for marketing to their constituents.
+News organisations such as The Guardian and The Telegraph have integrated their information within the social networking site to make it easier for cyborgs to find and share information with their networks, and other organisations have begun to use the tool for marketing to their constituents.